 Rhinoplasty may be performed through an open or closed approach depending on your needs.

-If the septum (the inside part that divides the two halves of the nose) needs straightening, this is usually done at the same time, and the internal splints usually stay in your nose for approximately one week.
+If the septum (the inside part that divides the two halves of the nose) needs straightening, this is usually done at the same time, and the internal splints usually stay in your nose for approximately 3 to 4 days.

 Noses can be made smaller or larger, narrowed or straightened.
 Tips can be made more refined or prominent, raised or lowered.
 If more fullness is needed, your own cartilage can usually be harvested from your nasal septum, your ear, or even from a rib.
 Collapsed noses can be corrected using similar techniques.